misslivirose/r-github-dashboard/README.md

 -   R, version 4.4.0+

--   R Studio - tested with RStudio 2024.04.2+764
+-   R Studio - tested with RStudio 2024.12.0

--   Required R Packages: `install.packages(c('shiny', 'rvest', 'reactable', 'shinythemes', 'stringr', 'ggplot2', 'bslib', 'scales'))`
+-   Required R Packages: `install.packages(c('shiny', 'rvest', 'reactable', 'shinythemes', 'stringr', 'ggplot2', 'bslib', 'scales', 'dplyr', 'RSQlite', 'DBI'))`

 ## Running the app

 To run the application:

 1. Clone the GitHub project to your local machine after installing dependencies
-2. Create your `projects-of-interest.csv` file and put it into the repository at the root level
+2. Create your `projects.sqlite` file and put it into the repository at the root level
+3. Populate `projects.sqlite` table `projects` with the name, repository (<user>/<project>), and additional tag, year, and date_added.
+The description field is pulled from GitHub.
-3. Open `basic_dashboard_test.R` in R Studio
+4. Open `app.R` in R Studio
-4. Use `CTRL` + `SHIFT` + `ENTER` to generate the dashboard and display it in the R Studio viewer
+5. Use `CTRL` + `SHIFT` + `ENTER` to generate the dashboard and display it in the R Studio viewer